Domogo/vcalFileUpload/README.md

 - GET: `http://localhost:9090/api/v1/upload/progress`

+- displays the upload progress of files being uploaded at the moment.

 ### track duration

 - GET: `http://localhost:9090/api/v1/upload/duration`

-- For finished uploads displays the time it took to upload them.
+- displays the duration it took to upload files.
+Only displays those that have completed the upload process.